ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 enum AttributeType
 ```

-Describes, which kind of value an attribute is supposed to have.
+Describes the kind of value that an attribute is supposed to have.
 All attributes can also have `undefined` as value.

 **`String`**